filiperomero2/ViralUnity/README.md

 Once manual edition is finished, one can execute the workflow directly with snakemake:

-    snakemake --snakefile  scripts/consensus_<datatype>.smk --configfile /home/Desktop/config_consensus.edited.yml --cores all -p
+    snakemake --snakefile  viralunity/scripts/consensus_<datatype>.smk --configfile /home/Desktop/config_consensus.edited.yml --cores all -p

 ## Notes

 ### Nanopore data

 Experimental pipelines for nanopore sequencing data were recently added.
 It is still a work in progress, and there's a lot of room for improvements.
 Unlike the Illumina pipeline, it does not include data quality control steps.
-In case you want to use it anyway, just use the flag '--data-type nanopore'.
+In case you want to use it, just use the flag '--data-type nanopore'.

-### Legacy

-Previous versions of the pipeline were released as bash scripts.
-Despite the ease of use, these versions were remarkbly less flexible and slower than the current snakemake workflow implementation.
-Notwithstanding, the core legacy script should still work and is available in this repository (legacy/viralunity.sh).

 ### Segmented viruses

 Even though the pipeline has been originally designed to handle non-segmented viruses, it can be naively used to assemble segmented genomes.
 One just needs to specify one genomic segment as reference at a time.
 This will automatically create output directory for each segment, which can be analyzed in downstream workflows.
 This solution is far from optimal, and better arrangements will be available on following versions.

-### Adding scripts to path

-Users might want to use scripts without fully specifying their path.
-This can be acomplished by adding the scripts directory to the system path.
-This may vary among systems, but for linux (ubuntu-20.04), the following should work:

-    export PATH="/path/to/viralunity/scripts/:$PATH"

-Notice that this will work only for a given terminal session.
-To make it permanent, this line must be included at the end of the .bashrc file.
-Also, any change in the scripts/ path will cause this to brake.

 ## Tests